Fixed indexed annuities (FIAs): What they are & how they work

 What is a fixed indexed annuity (FIA)?

-The key feature of FIAs is that they often offer you a guaranteed minimum return, which isn’t true of every kind of indexed annuity.
+The key feature of FIAs is that they offer a minimum guarantee value (MGV).
 In exchange, FIAs also limit your earnings at a certain point.

 Learn more about other types of annuities